 The second most common mistake is hiring without verifying anything.
 No portfolio check.
 No reference check.
 No questions about the materials they plan to use.
-Just a handshake and a hope that it works out.
+Just a handshake and a hope that it all works out.

 This guide will help you avoid both mistakes.

-- What you want the finished result to look like (save reference photos if possible)
+- What you want the finished result to look like — save reference photos if possible

 - Your realistic budget range

+Also check that they're the right fit for your project.
 Not all carpenters do all types of work.
 Some specialise in residential built-ins.
 Others focus on commercial shopfitting.
 Some are excellent at freestanding furniture but have no experience with kitchen installations.
+Ask upfront: have you done projects similar to mine before?
+If the answer is vague, ask to see specific examples.

-The Right Questions to Ask Before Hiring
+Request One FreeThe Right Questions to Ask Before Hiring a Carpenter

 These are the questions I would ask every carpenter before signing anything.